International Company (Company limited by shares)

 A clear example of this strategy is the establishment of free zones to attract foreign capital to invigorate the private business sector.

 The Ras Al Khaimah’s Free Zones are some of the most attractive areas to establish a business in UAE and one of the fastest growing business hubs.
-The emirate of Ras al Khaimah is in the northern part of the country, well connected by express roads, approximately 1-hour drive from Dubai.
-One of the biggest advantages of RAK is that business and living costs are one of the most affordable of the country.
+The emirate of Ras al Khaimah is in the northern part of the country, well connected by express roads, an approximately 1-hour drive from Dubai.
+One of the biggest advantages of RAK is that business and living costs are one of the most affordable in the country.

 The area is comprised of four economic clusters, the business park for offices, the industrial park for heavy industries and warehousing, the technological park for trade and light manufacturing, and the academic area for educational organizations.